 Apply the Right Amount of Fertilizer

-According to Seed Needs, you need to be careful not to apply too much fertilizer, as it can burn the roots.
+Be careful not to apply too much fertilizer, as it can burn the roots.
 This could make your plants more susceptible to the stressors of changing weather and drought.
 You don’t want this to happen because malnourished plants are generally weaker, smaller, and can’t fight off diseases as easily.
 If you want to know about the nutrients in your soil, you should get a soil test.
 There are at home kits you can use, or you can go to your local extension agency for a soil test.
 This info helps you to determine what kind of nutrients and soil amenders you’ll need.
 Feeding your plants will be no longer be guesswork!

 Disease-resistant Plant Varieties